-Whether you've been growing marijuana indoors since before it was legal (don't worry, we won't tell anyone) or you're just starting out with your first seeds, you've probably noticed that marijuana tends to have a relatively obvious odor to it.
+Whether you've been growing indoors since before it was legal (don't worry, we won't tell anyone) or you're just starting out with your first seeds, you've probably noticed that marijuana tends to have a relatively obvious odor to it.
 And yes, that odor is very present during the growing process, not just when it comes to you in bud form.
-Some people might tell you that the skunky aroma is just part of the package: If you want to grow good bud, you have to deal with the smell.
+Some people might tell you that the skunky aroma is just part of the package: If you want to grow good bud (especially growing indoors), you have to deal with the smell.
 But most growers will tell you that there's a great way to reduce the smell of the marijuana you grow indoors, and that’s through the use of carbon filters.

 What Is a Carbon Filter?

 A carbon filter, which is sometimes referred to as a carbon scrubber, is a large contraption shaped like a tube and filled with a bed of activated carbon granules.
 This heavy metallic filter comes in different sizes and features the convenient ability to replace the carbon granules within when they need changing.
-The rate of changing out the carbon granules depends on the size of your filter, the size of your grow room, and the amount of weed you're growing (which directly impacts the odors in the air).
+The rate of changing out the carbon granules depends on the size of your filter, the size of your grow room, and the amount of weed you're growing indoors (which directly impacts the odors in the air).

 How Does It Work?